kscott5/GreenShelter/README.md

 ...
 ```

-This allow execution of *k ef migration add GreenShelterDbContext*
+This allow execution of *dnx ef migration add GreenShelterDbContext*

-NOTE: You could download SQL Server 2014 or LocalDB for windows, but for Linux using MySQL (not SQLite).

 External Providers
 -------

-Javacript Library downloaded with Bower and installed using Grunt.
+Javacript Library downloaded with Bower and installed using Gulp.
 --------
-Below is a list of packages used by this application.
+Below is a some of the packages used by this application.

 angular
 angular-resource
 angular-route
-animate
-boostrap
-font-awesome
-jquery
-jquery-validation

 Here are some command-line scripts you could run.

-npm install --save-dev bower grunt grunt-cli grunt-contrib-uglify grunt-contrib-watch grunt-contrib-copy grunt-contrib-clean
+npm install
 bower install
-grunt
+gulp

 NOTE:
 --------